gbif/hp-gbif-be/en/about.md

 permalink: /about
 ---

-## What is GBIF.be?
+## About GBIF.be

-GBIF.be Hosted Portal let you explore **Open Biodiversity Data published about Belgium**.
+**GBIF.be Hosted Portal** let you explore _Open Biodiversity Data published about Belgium_.
 This is all data occurring in Belgium and openly shared through GBIF.
-Most of these data are coming from **Belgian Institutions, Public agencies, Scientists and Citizens**, but also from abroad.
-This site is part of our contribution to [GBIF Hosted Portals](https://www.gbif.org/hosted-portals).
+Most of these data are coming from _Belgian Institutions, Public agencies, Scientists and Citizens_, but also from abroad.
+This site is our contribution to [GBIF Hosted Portals](https://www.gbif.org/hosted-portals).

 ---

-## Who are we?
+## About us

 The **Belgian Biodiversity Platform (BBPf)** is a **science-policy interface body** funded by the Belgian Science Policy Office (BELSPO) and is supported by a Cooperation Agreement between the federal and concerned federated authorities.
 Within the field of biodiversity, it acts as a broker between policy, science and practice.